-The Data Protection Act also sets forth a number of specific measures that must be implemented when processing genetic, biometric, health data or PII relating to criminal convictions and offences.
-In such cases, a list of categories of individuals that will have access to the data, together with a description of those individuals' roles with respect to the processing, must be maintained.
-This list must be made available to the DPA upon request.
-Furthermore, the controller or processor must ensure that the individuals who have access to such data are bound by legal, statutory or contractual confidentiality obligations.
+The Data Protection Act also sets forth several specific measures that must be implemented when processing genetic, biometric, health data or PII relating to criminal convictions and offences.
+In such cases, a list of categories of individuals that will have access to the data, together with a description of those individuals' roles concerning the processing, must be maintained.
+This list must be made available to the Data Protection Authority upon request.
+Further, the controller or processor must ensure that the individuals who have access to such data are bound by legal, statutory or contractual confidentiality obligations.

-DATA HANDLING RESPONSIBILITIES OF OWNERS OF PIL
+DATA HANDLING RESPONSIBILITIES OF OWNERS OF PII